Oppositions & disputes

 Trademark disputes can arise at any stage — when a new application threatens your brand, when someone challenges your registration, or when you discover a mark on the register that is blocking your plans.
 Whatever the situation, you need a clear strategy.

-A registered trademark is blocking your application but does not appear to be in use
+A registered trademark is blocking your application or business plans but does not appear to be in active use

-You want to negotiate a coexistence agreement with another trademark owner rather than go through formal proceedings
+You want to negotiate a coexistence agreement rather than go through formal proceedings

-You are unsure whether a dispute is worth pursuing and want an honest assessment of your options and likely costs
+You are unsure whether a dispute is worth pursuing and want an honest assessment before committing to anything

 Our process

-Every dispute is different, but our approach is consistent: understand the situation, give you honest advice, and execute efficiently.
+Every dispute is different, but the approach is consistent — understand the situation, give you an honest assessment, and move efficiently toward the best outcome.

-Share the details, the marks involved, any correspondence or notices, and the outcome you want.
-We review the situation and the relevant entries on the Australian Trade Marks Register.
+You share the details, the marks involved, any correspondence or notices, and the outcome you are hoping for.
+We review the position and the relevant entries on the Australian Trade Marks Register.

 We assess your position

 We research the marks, the legal grounds, and the commercial context.
-You get an honest assessment of your prospects and whether formal proceedings are the best path.
+You get an honest assessment of your prospects and whether formal proceedings are the best path forward.

 We develop your strategy

-Based on our assessment, we recommend a course of action tailored to your business, whether that is opposition, defence, removal, or negotiation.
+Based on our assessment, we recommend a course of action tailored to your business — whether that is opposition, defence, removal, negotiation, or a cease and desist letter.

 We handle the proceedings

-We prepare and file documents, gather and present evidence, and manage communications with IP Australia and the other party.
+We prepare and file all documents, gather and present evidence, and manage correspondence with IP Australia and the other party.

-Whether through a successful opposition, negotiated agreement, or hearing decision, we work towards the outcome that best protects your brand.
+Whether through a successful opposition, negotiated agreement, or hearing decision, we work toward the outcome that best protects your brand — and always consider whether a commercial resolution is available before recommending a full hearing.

 We follow through